What Is Friendsgiving? Plus More That You Probably Didn’t Know About This Friends-First Tradition

-What is Friendsgiving, exactly?
-A mashup of “friends” and “Thanksgiving,” the idea behind it is to spend an evening with the holiday’s classic dishes and your best buds.
+The name Friendsgiving is a mashup of “friends” and “Thanksgiving,” and the idea is to spend an evening with the holiday’s classic dishes and your best buds.
 There isn’t a strict, enduring set of guidelines—Friendsgiving is a totally customizable, modern tradition that’s taken off in recent years.
 Part of its popularity may be that there are no rules: If your Friendsgiving meal consists of Hot Pockets and store-bought dips, so be it, as long as you and all your dining companions are having a good time.
 (Another part of its popularity may be that it’s an opportunity to play those party games that you might not want to enjoy with your family members.)

 While some celebrate Friendsgiving before heading home for the occasion, others gather their friends together in lieu of sharing the meal with relatives.
 Like most Thanksgiving quotes, Friendsgiving can be celebrated any day, any time of year, but most gatherings take place in November, particularly the weekend before Thanksgiving.

 There is no official origin story for Friendsgiving.
 Some might say a hit TV show brought the potluck dinner into the mainstream, but there are a few other, more official theories about who (or what) started the feasting frenzy.

 While the iconic show is included in several explainers for the informal U.S. holiday, the word “Friendsgiving” is never mentioned in Monica’s apartment.
 Still, perhaps the concept (if not the term) can be dated back to November 1994, when the first season’s Thanksgiving episode aired.
 Everyone had different reasons for avoiding going home for the holidays, and even though there were some hiccups (almost burning down the apartment, etc.), they toasted to “a lousy Christmas and a crappy New Year” together.